 Cider Glazed Sweet Potatoes and Squash

-I adapted the recipe generously by making it an orange veggie medley and using a cider-maple glaze as the sweetener rather brown sugar.
+Orange veggies are my absolute fave so I adapted the recipe by making it an orange veggie medley and using a cider-maple glaze as the sweetener rather brown sugar.

 If you’ve been reading my posts for a while, you know how much of a cast iron pot and pan fan I am.
 I love their durability and versatility.
 My 12-inch Lodge was the vessel of choice, but you can always use a medium-size casserole dish.